-Today I have a guest post from Kristin of A Pair of Boots and a Backpack.
+Today’s post comes from Kristin of A Pair of Boots and a Backpack.
 Australia’s east coast attracts a lot of visitors, but deciding where to go can get overwhelming.
 To help you out, I asked Kristin to tell us about some of the wonderful things to do in Brisbane and South East Queensland.

 Brisbane tends to have the reputation of being a ‘big country town’ but it’s so much more than that.
 Despite what some people from the cities in the south would say, Brisbane offers plenty of culture and activities to keep visitors occupied.
-Plus, it’s perfectly situated in amongst famous stretches of coastline, ancient rainforests, and gorgeous country getaways.
+Plus, it’s perfectly situated in among famous stretches of coastline, ancient rain forests, and gorgeous country getaways.

 No matter what you’re looking for in your trip, it’s likely that you’ll find it close to Brisbane.
 Below are some suggestions for how you can spend your time in Brisbane and the South East Queensland region.